isaacwen01/DH110/Assignments/A03/README.md

 ## Step 2: Target Users

 #### What are the characteristics of users?
-* *Demographics*: students (mainly in high school and college) who want to start driving, senior citizens who have to renew their licenses
+* Demographics: students (mainly in high school and college) who want to start driving, senior citizens who have to renew their licenses
-* *Preferences*: users who have the desire to drive and thus need to require a permit or license to do so.
+* Preferences: users who have the desire to drive and thus need to require a permit or license to do so.
-* *Expertise*: users would not need any particular level of expertise for this project
+* Expertise: users would not need any particular level of expertise for this project

 #### Where would the users do that activity?
-* To apply for a permit or license, users would have to make an appointment either online or via phone call, fill out the required application form either online (digital or printed) or physically form from the DMV, and gather their legal documents from home.
+* To apply for a permit or license, users would have to make an appointment either online or via phone call, fill out the required application form either online (digital or printed) or physically getting it from the DMV, and gather their legal documents from home.

 #### What would the users do to complete that activity?
 * The goal of the users would be to make an appointment online for a written test (permit) or road test (license).
 To do that, they would have to go to the County of Hawaii’s website, choose to make an appointment, specify the reason of appointment, fill out their personal information, indicate which legal documents they will bring, and finally select an open slot.